A Union in Wait: Distribution

 In 2001, the Sundance Channel licensed the film for television in the United States.
 A Union In Wait was also shown at numerous festivals around the world and distributed on video by Frameline.
 In 2015 Amazon Video made the film available online.

 Subsequent developments

-Susan Parker now serves as the associate pastor of Wake Forest Baptist Church.
+Susan Parker later served as the associate pastor of Wake Forest Baptist Church.
 Ryan Butler worked as a television editor in Washington, D.C., after the release of A Union In Wait for WJLA-TV, National Geographic Channel, and CNN.
 He was also elected to Washington's Advisory Neighborhood Commission.
 In 2009 he moved back to North Carolina where he worked for the North Carolina General Assembly.